 On July 1, 1968 President Lyndon Johnson issued an Executive Order establishing the John E. Fogarty International Center for Advanced Study in the Health Sciences at the National Institutes of Health.
-In the 40 years since, support for Fogarty's international research and research training programs has grown from its first year budget of $500,000 to its current level of $69 million.
+In the almost 50 years since, support for Fogarty's international research and research training programs has grown from its first year budget of $500,000 to its current level of $69 million.
 The Center's research, training and capacity-building enterprise extends to over 100 countries and involves some 5,000 scientists in the U.S. and abroad.

 Learn more about the history of the Fogarty International Center in the NIH Almanac.